-The question that every fund organizer should ask is whether their investment fund must comply with state Blue Sky notice filings?
+The question every fund organizer should ask is whether their investment fund must comply with state Blue Sky notice filings.
 The short answer, is yes.
 Why?
 Because almost all investment fund offerings meet the definition of a “security” for purposes of federal and state disclosure and notice requirements.

 Among other filings, one of the fundamental considerations for investment fund organizers is whether their investment fund’s offering complies with federal and state securities rules and regulations, particularly with respect to federal Form D filing and state Blue Sky notice filings.

 Most investment fund offerings qualify as a “security” on the basis that the underlying offering and sale structure constitutes an “investment contract.”
 An investment contract comes into existence when a person (1) invests money, (2) in a common enterprise, (3) whereby the investor’s reasonable expectation of profit is based solely on the entrepreneurial efforts of others.

 Applying this standard, most investment fund offerings are investment contracts because each investor in the fund purchases an interest (typically, an LLC membership interest) in the fund, which in turn itself pools all investor’s funds to purchase an equity interest (i.e. stock, convertible note, membership interest) in an operating company, investment fund, or other security interest.
 Additionally, fund investors are usually passive and rely exclusively on the investment advice and management efforts of the organizer for an expected return on investment.